artemmavrin/latex-homework/README.md

 All options of the `article` class may be used, including the following.

 * `10pt`, `11pt`, `12pt`:
   Set the font size to 10pt, 11pt, or 12pt.
-The default is `12pt` (this is different from the default in the `article` class).
+The default is `12pt`.
 * `letterpaper`, `a4paper`, etc.:
   Set the paper size.
 The default size is `letterpaper`.
 * `draft`: